understanding-the-connected-home/book/introductionv2.md

-# UCH: Intro

-Welcome to v2 of Understanding the Connected Home
+# Welcome to v2 of Understanding the Connected Home

 It has been about 9 months since we published version 1 of [Understanding the Connected Home](http://theconnectedhome.org).
 This collection of essays and thoughts about the implications of the ever-increasing connectedness of our homes could not have been more timely: Just about every major tech company has entered the field of connected homes with a smart home hub, a wifi-enabled light bulb, a thermostat or some other gadget.